AlexandrovLab/SigProfilerTopography/README.md

 **COPYRIGHT**

-This software and its documentation are copyright 2018 as a part of the sigProfiler project.
+This software and its documentation are copyright 2018 as a part of the SigProfiler project.
 The SigProfilerTopography framework is free software and is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 **CONTACT INFORMATION**